mapillary/mapillary_photostories/README.md

   - Clone the repository
   - cd in to the folder
-  - run a server (for example python -m SimpleHTTPServer ) and go to localhost in a web browser (Chrome works best with MapillaryJS)
+  - run a local web server server (for example `python -m SimpleHTTPServer` ) and go to localhost in a web browser (Chrome works best with MapillaryJS)
   - You should see the example content under stories/your_story, e.g. [rio](http://localhost:8000/stories/rio/)

 ##How to add your own Story